Esher and Walton

-Esher and Walton (/,iːʃər ... ˈwɔːltn̩, ˈwɒltn̩/) is a constituency in Surrey represented in the House of Commons of the UK Parliament.
+Esher and Walton (/,iːʃər ... ˈwɔːltn̩/ is a constituency in Surrey represented in the House of Commons of the UK Parliament.
 Since 2024, it has been represented by Monica Harding of the Liberal Democrats.
-Prior to this, Dominic Raab of the Conservative Party, who served as deputy prime minister before resigning from that role in April 2023 due to bullying allegations, had served as the MP since 2010.
+Before this, Dominic Raab of the Conservative Party, who served as deputy prime minister before resigning from that role in April 2023 due to bullying allegations, had served as the MP from 2010.